Roharx/GringottsNew/README.md

 docker-compose up --build
 ```

+Copy the provided `.env` file to your environment (or adjust the values) before
+running Docker Compose.
+It defines the shared database and RabbitMQ settings
+used by several services.

-This will build all services, start PostgreSQL, RabbitMQ, and the monitoring stack.
+This command builds all services, starts PostgreSQL, RabbitMQ, and the
+monitoring stack.

 ## Directory Structure